 The San Francisco State University engages students in a variety of ways that include outdoor activities.
-This engagement may include camps, clinics, course work, sports clubs, research, field trips, field activities and various other outdoor activities.
+Activities may include camps, clinics, course work, gym class, sports clubs, research, field trips, and various other outdoor activities.
 Exposure to excessive heat can stress the body and lead to serious heat-related illness, such as heat rash, heat exhaustion and heat stroke.
+Our program to address heat-related illness is based on the CSU Student Activities Heat Illness Prevention Guide.

-A person exhibiting symptoms of heat stroke is an emergency and quick action is required to remove the person from the hot environment and begin cooling the body.
+A person exhibiting symptoms of heat stroke is an EMERGENCY!
+Quick action is required to remove the person from the hot environment and begin cooling the body.
 Medical help must be called right away while this first aid is being provided.

-Student Activities Heat Illness Prevention Program
+Heat Illness Prevention Program for Students

-The University has developed a heat illness prevention program for student activities, using the CSU Student Activities Heat Illness Prevention Guide.
-This program shall be applicable to all student activities where students are participating in University sponsored events, as well as auxiliary operations, which may have outdoor environmental risk factors for heat illness.
-This includes but may not be limited to class field trips, Parking, Facilities Management, Campus Recreation and Wellness, Student Life, Clubs & Organizations, Special Events, Academic Colleges, Children’s Center, Housing, Support Services, and Orientation Services.
+This program is applicable to all student activities where students are participating in University sponsored events, as well as auxiliary operations, which may have outdoor environmental risk factors for heat illness.

 Heat Illness Preparedness Checklist